Its predicted to be worth $122 billion by 2026. There is absolutely nothing stopping its growth.

 Smart Sex Toys

-Dating apps, such as Tinder and Bumble, all play a huge role in the development of sextech, whether that be connecting people romantically or for hookups.
+Dating apps, such as Tinder and PURE, all play a huge role in the development of sextech, whether that be connecting people romantically or for hookups.

 LGBTQ dating apps, such as Grindr and HER, are incredible tools for the queer community to form friendships to lifelong partners.